nk932714/v4gdrive/README.md

-# google-drive-torrent
+# google-drive-explorer

-Download torrents to your Google Drive directly
+Download url to your Google Drive directly

 ## Installation